pbslavin/JavaTrainingProj0/readme.md

 including those of Users.

-In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer, or a single User by username.
+In addition to CRUDL operations, with standard RESTful routes, it is also possible to GET all Compositions belonging to a Composer, by id, or a single User by username, which has must be unique in the database.
 Each of these methods interpolates an additional route segment (`composer` or `username`) between the primary resource's path segment and the composer id or case-sensitive username (`/compositions/composer/4` or `/users/username/PSlavin`).